You may discover that your garden hose is too long for your needs. Maybe it’s too big for your garden hose reel.

 How to make a hose last longer

-Whether you’re a seasoned gardener or just starting out, you’ll want to keep the following tips in mind to ensure you can extend the lifespan of your residential or commercial garden hoses.
+Whether you’re a seasoned gardener or just starting, you’ll want to keep the following tips in mind to ensure you can extend the lifespan of your residential or commercial garden hoses.

-- Don’t Leave It Out: It may not seem like a huge deal to leave your hose out for an extended amount of time if you become sidetracked or if someone simply becomes lazy.
+- Don’t Leave It Out: It may not seem like a huge deal to leave your hose out for an extended time if you become sidetracked or someone simply becomes lazy.
 Unfortunately, doing so may undermine the tool’s integrity.
 Sun exposure can gradually deteriorate the hose’s materials, resulting in cracks.
-Similarly, storing your hose in a tangled mess outside, rather than using suitable storage practices, can produce kinks and splits.
+Similarly, storing your hose in a tangled mess outside can produce kinks and splits rather than using suitable storage practices.
 This is especially true if you run over your hose with a wheelbarrow or a car.
 Instead of leaving your garden hose around, designate a location for it to be stored.

 - Coil It Up: In addition to storing your hose safely, you’ll need to wind it properly when you’re done with it.
 Hose reels are one of the most popular storage choices since they make it easy to recoil the hose when you’re through, but brackets and pots can also be used for this purpose.
 Some gardeners coil their hoses in a figure-eight pattern (similar to how cords are wound).
 This can lessen the likelihood of holes and cracks by preventing kinks from forming.
 Even heavy-duty garden hoses should be properly coiled to avoid damage.

 - Buy Shorter When Possible: Commercial garden hoses that reach up to 100 feet may be appealing for large-scale operations.
 Most people, however, assume that shorter hoses will last a little longer.
 Longer hoses are more likely to be twisted or kinked since they are intrinsically more difficult to transport and store.
-Even if you buy a hose that is guaranteed not to kink, you’ll probably find it easier to use a hose that is 25 feet or 50 feet long instead.
-Most experts would advise you to purchase two shorter hoses rather than one long one, as this will provide more flexibility and greater overall water pressure.
+Even if you buy a hose guaranteed not to kink, you’ll probably find it easier to use a hose that is 25 feet or 50 feet long instead.
+Most experts advise purchasing two shorter hoses rather than one long one, providing more flexibility and greater overall water pressure.

 Of course, investing in a high-quality hose is one of the most efficient ways to assure you won’t need to replace it anytime soon.
 Please get in touch with us today if you need any other information.